paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 <img src="https://github.com/user-attachments/assets/e7a38cb7-83b2-4cc8-b50e-3a72ce70b0a4" alt="white_and_grey_lines1" width="500" height="225">
 <img src="https://github.com/user-attachments/assets/ae3ee731-c104-4634-937d-1eda5677398d" alt="white_and_grey_lines2" width="500" height="225"> <br>

-If you have a paid account and wants to have better terrain awareness for the flight path, click on the icon on the bottom left with one coniferous  tree and two  snow-capped mountains.
+If you have a paid account and wants to have terrain awareness for the flight path, click on the icon on the bottom left with one coniferous tree and two snow-capped mountains.
 It will allow you to select the digital elevation model.
 ASTER is the worst among them for most regions.
 SRTM is better, but Copernicus is likely the most accurate among these three for most regions, especially the mountainous regions.

 <img src="https://github.com/user-attachments/assets/facc8bfc-35cf-4a65-8c5d-88302e5450f5" alt="more_details" width="500" height="225"> <br> <br>